anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter01.md

 The following items are considered **out of scope**:
 - **Kubernetes Cluster lifecycle management**: Since it is not considered to be "visible" to a CNF, it should not be included.
-- **Kubernetes-based Application / VNF Management**: similar to VNFM, this is an application layer capability that is out of scope of CNTT.
+- **Kubernetes-based Application / VNF Management**: similar to VNFM, this is an application layer capability that is out of scope of Anuket.
 This includes Kubernetes-based Application Package Management, such as Helm, as this is a client application and set of libraries that would be part of a modern/cloud native VNFM, not part of the infrastructure itself.

 <p align="center"><img src="../figures/ch01_scope_k8s.png" alt="Kubernetes Reference Architecture scope" title="Kubernetes Reference Architecture scope" width="100%"/></p>
 <p align="center"><b>Figure 1-1:</b> Kubernetes Reference Architecture scope</p>